-If the need for travel services is limited to that of typical TDY personnel, e.g., a rental vehicle or a room, the embassy travel office may be willing to support such routine travel.
-If the scale of the visit or event grows to the point where one is essentially talking about contracted service, the above contracting support applies.
+If the need for travel services is limited to typical TDY personnel, e.g., a rental vehicle or a room, the embassy travel office may be willing to support such routine travel.
+If the scale of the visit or event grows to the point where contracting services are necessary, the above contracting support applies.